Yeinkal/MLAveragRatingG14/README.md

 Python  (default, Mar 28 , 08:03:21) [MSC v.1916 64 bit (AMD64)] :: Anaconda, Inc. on win32

-eEnvironment This project was coded with anaconda and Jupyter notebook
+Environment This project was coded with anaconda and Jupyter notebook

 # Packages used